hackclub/hackclub/workshops/notes_to_self/README.md

 displayNotes();
 ```

 Tada!
 If you save and refresh you should be able to see your note on the page.
-TODO check this

 ## Part V: Odds and Ends